pawel-slowik/zsh-term-title/README.md

 	update it when switching panes (even if you have enabled automatic window renaming).
 This is confusing, so - don't do it.

-0. Enable tmux automatic window renaming:
+0. Optionally enable tmux automatic window renaming:

 		set -g automatic-rename 1